OSINTI4L/ESP32Marauder-Portal-Pwn/Spam.md

 5. Once you have Burpsuite open and your proxy enabled, navigate to the "Proxy" tab in Burpsuite and turn "Intercept On" by selecting it.

-6. Navigate back to the evil portal login portal and enter "username" and "password" into the respective username and password fields and select login.
+6. Navigate back to the evil portal login prompt and enter "username" and "password" into the respective username and password fields and select login.

 ![portalshow](https://github.com/user-attachments/assets/005f2299-e454-411c-8ad2-74dee0c8950e)